jeremysb1/jeremysb1/README.md

 I'm Jeremy, a Software Engineer.

-I have experience with JavaScript, React, and Python.
+I have experience with JavaScript and Python.

 A few things about me: